trustwallet/developer/assets/add-asset.md

 Such a large collection can be maintained only through a community effort, so _additions are welcome_, primarily from token projects.

-Please note that __new tokens are not accepted__, the projects have to be sound, with information available, and __non-minimal circulation__ (for limit details see https://community.trustwallet.com/t/how-to-submit-a-token-logo/3863).

 <table width="100%">
   <thead>
     <tr>